-Each sensitive area was studied to find the causes of the overflow.
+Each sensitive area was

+Figure 4.
+Position of existing and planned storm basins.
+The black lines represent the river and the catchment limits, and the white line stands for the drainage paths along the railway studied to find the causes of the overflow.
 Following this analysis, various local solutions (such as the enlargement of some pipes and culverts, or the removal of some obstacles) were proposed to decrease the risks of flooding.
-We found that these local improvements should be combined with other catchment-wide solutions (such as the installation of storm reservoirs) for optimal efficiency.
+It was found that these local improvements should be combined with other catchment-wide solutions (such as the installation of storm reservoirs) for optimal efficiency.
 However, due the presence of uninhabited woods along the river, some areas can be flooded harmlessly and do not need any specific modification.

-After these steady-state simulations, the river basin was studied as a whole, combining the hydrological and hydrodynamic approaches for the simulation of an extreme rainfall event.
+After these steady-state simulations, the river basin was studied as a whole, combining the hydrological and hydrodynamic approaches for the simulation of an extreme rainfall event (Figure 6).
 The rainfall distribution was generated for three return periods (10, 25 and 100 years), using the alternative block method (Chow et al., 1988).
 However, the results presented in this paper correspond to the 25 years return period rainfall, which was contractually fixed as the design storm.
 The rainfall was specified as uniform over the catchment and its intensity was multiplied by an areal reduction factor of 0.75.

 A fundamental question arose from these simulations about the modelling of the flow through structures such as pipes and culverts.
 When they are simply considered as closed sections, the water has no other choice but to pass through the structure.
 Therefore, when the discharge becomes significant, the water level upstream of the structure increases until there is a sufficient head to force the whole discharge through the structure.
 This effect can therefore cause an unrealistic water storage upstream of the structure.
 In real conditions, when the level exceeds a threshold, the water can overflow the structure.
-However, no data were available to identify the pipes and culverts which can be overflowed and the corresponding water level threshold.
+However, no data were available to identify the pipes and culverts which could be overflowed and the corresponding water level threshold.
 Therefore, two extreme cases were defined.
 In the first one, no longitudinal overflow was allowed.
-In the second one, there was an enlargement of the closed section starting 0.50 m above the top of the waterway, with a lateral slope of 10% (figure 3c).
+In the second one, there was an enlargement of the closed section starting 0.50 m above the top of the waterway, with a lateral slope of 10% (Figure 3(c)).

-Figures 7 and 8 show the hydrographs at 6 locations along the river for a 25-year return period storm, for each situation.
+Figures 7 and 8 show the hydrographs at six locations along the river for a 25 year return period storm, for each situation.

-Figure 7: Hydrographs for a 25-year return period flood (no structure overflow allowed).
+Figure 7.
+Hydrographs for a 25 year return period flood (no structure overflow allowed)

-Figure 8: Hydrographs for a 25-year return period flood (structure overflow allowed).
+Figure 8.
+Hydrographs for a 25 year return period flood (structure overflow allowed)

 In the first case, the water storage upstream of the structures considerably decreases the discharge peaks (attenuation effect) and increases the maximum water levels.
 In the second case, the water levels are lower, but the discharges are higher (no attenuation effect).
-Therefore, in a conservative approach, the first case was used to estimate the maximum water levels in the river, while the second case was preferred to compute the maximum discharges.
+Therefore, in a conservative approach, the first case was used to estimate the maximum water levels in the river, whereas the second case was preferred to compute the maximum discharges.